LevyyTech/LevyyTech/README.md

 ![GitHub Actions](https://img.shields.io/badge/-GitHub%20Actions-2088FF?style=flat-square&logo=github-actions&logoColor=white)

 ## Long story short
-👨‍💻 As you can see, I've got all the skills to help you build and launch your web app and make it perform like a champ.
+👨‍💻 As you can see, I've got all the skills to help you build and launch your web or mobile app and make it perform like a champ.
 Plus, with me as your partner, you can count on me to communicate and collaborate with you every step of the way.
 Let's work together and create something truly spectacular!